 “It’s no use little man, she’s mine and under my power!”
 Smirked Joseph.

-I wanted to shout to the top of my lungs but I couldn’t.
+I wanted to shout to the top of lungs but I couldn’t.
 Tears of fear came rolling down my cheeks.
 Joseph walked slowly up to me.
-Stroking my cheek and gave the same evil smile as before.
-Suddenly I felt very exhausted, every limb in my body felt heavy and everything around me went black.
+Stroking my cheek and gave an evil smile.
+Suddenly I felt drowsy and everything around me went black.
 Before I was completely gone, I felt how I fell into Joseph’s arms.

-The next thing I knew I was waking up.
-Finding myself lying on a black queen size bed and wearing a different dress all in black with a few thick blood red stripes, black tights and fitting to it my pair of red shoes!
+The next thing I knew I found myself lying on a black queen size bed and wearing a different dress all in wine red with a few thin black stripes, black tights and fitting to it my pair of red shoes!
 I quickly got off from the bed to take a better look of myself and what was around me.
 The room was big and very dimly lit.
-At a fireplace the fire was burning warmly and few candle holders stood at dark corners, the only light providing in this room.
+At a fire place the fire was burning warmly and few candleholders stood at dark corners.
+The only light providing in this room.
 I walked up to the fire to warm myself.

 “You look beautiful Anja.”
 Whispered a familiar voice to my ear and felt a cold hand touch gently my shoulder.

 “Don’t be afraid, I won’t hurt you.”
-He gave concerned with open arms.
+He gave concerned, his eyes were still black as before.

 “Where am I and why am I here?”
 I asked frightened.

-Quickly I was able to step away from him.
+Quickly I was able to step away from him and liberate myself.